 Frozen fruits and vegetables are often more nutritious than their fresh counterparts.
-Produce that is harvested to be frozen is picked at its ripest time.
+Produce harvested to be frozen is picked at its ripest time.
 The nutrients are then frozen in during this process, which preserves the vitamins, minerals and other phytonutrients.

-In contrast, fresh produce is picked before its ripened, then held for travel and distribution.
-Often a bag of frozen fruit or vegetables will be higher in nutrients and will stay fresh until the moment you are ready to heat and eat.
+In contrast, fresh produce is picked before it ripens, then held for travel and distribution.
+A bag of frozen fruit or vegetables will often be higher in nutrients and stay fresh until you are ready to heat and eat.

 Try frozen berries year-round for a surge of antioxidants and vitamin C.

-If something isn’t fresh or cost effective in the produce section, look for the frozen variety and know the nutrition will be the same, if not better.
-Don’t forget the cost savings and convenience benefits are just a bonus to the nutrition!
+If something isn’t fresh or cost-effective in the produce section, look for the frozen variety and know the nutrition will be the same, if not better.